 Recently, various emerging approaches have been designed to optimize FT, including privacy, fairness guarantee, and communication cost between servers and devices [7].
-Existing FT studies typically make simulation methods because realworld deployment is expensive.
+Existing FT studies typically make simulation methods because real-world deployment is expensive.
 As a result, it's assumed that all devices are always equipped with homogeneous hardware specifications (e.g., the same CPU).
 However, the assumption could be too ideal in real-world applications.
 More specifically, FT usually requires a substantial number of devices with hardware specifications to collaboratively accomplish a learning task.
-On-device learning works in the existing literature can be divided into two categories summarized in Table I:
+On-device learning works in the existing literature can be divided into two categories summarized in Table 1:

 The first category is neural network-aware implementation.
 General training techniques are to train models with quantized weights, activations, and gradients since the model size arises to be the major bottleneck [8].
 That's because the key difference between training and inference is training needs to store intermediate activations for back-propagation while inference doesn't.
 Therefore, reducing the activation size is critical for training.
 TinyTL [9] leverages a hardware-friendly module to refine the feature extractor and reduce the training memory footprint.
-Neural Projections [10] further extends neural networks with computationally efficient operations to generate compact representations.
+Neural Projections [10] further extends neural networks with The experimental results demonstrate that the algorithm performs better than all batches with fixed configurations in terms of training performance.

+computationally efficient operations to generate compact representations.
 Low-bit Neural Network Training [11] and Melon [12] provide a memory-friendly framework that enables training tasks by quantization.
-Unfortunately, these approaches also have a strong dependency on lowbit training.
+Unfortunately, these approaches also have a strong dependency on low-bit training.
 Especially for a large-scale distributed training environment, the quantization techniques are no longer enough as the gap between high-end networking and the normal one is large [8].
 The second category is to train DL models by optimizing resource scheduling.
 Mandheling [13] enables highly resource-efficient on-device training by orchestrating mixed-precision training with DSP offloading, which leverages the available computing capability of the on-chip DSP to improve training performance.
-The authors propose a deep reinforcement learning-based frequency scaling technique to maximize application performance [14].
+Kim et al. [14] propose a deep reinforcement learning-based frequency scaling technique to maximize application performance.
 These existing recent works use Raspberry Pi and seldom use smartphones which is the killer use-case for ubiquitous intelligence.
 Unlike them, our work is to reduce the energy of single model training from the system-level perspective, which is orthogonal and compatible with those existing works.